Last Updated on

 Find an exercise partner

 Sometimes exercise is so much better with a partner.
-I prefer to run and bike by myself while I listen to podcasts but doing HIIT workouts or weight training are always better with a partner.
+I prefer to run and bike by myself while I listen to podcasts but doing a HIIT workout or weight training is always better with a partner.

 In addition, you are much more likely to stick to your exercise program if you have an exercise partner that is holding you accountable (and you to them).